Home

 The next step would be a drum machine and then onto some backing tracks in the key of A.

-This will teach you the second pattern of the guitar pentatonic scale.
+This will teach you the second shape of the 5 guitar pentatonic scales.

 Keep in mind that the second pattern goes right under the first and the top part of it is the bottom of part 1.